KOTYA8/PiFMX/README.md

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
 Using [Audacity](https://www.audacityteam.org/) for example determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
 Therefore, my ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that my sampling device (audio card) has no clock error...**

-### Piping audio into Pi-FM-RDS
+### Piping audio into PiFMX

-If you use the argument `-audio -`, Pi-FM-RDS reads audio data on standard input.
-This allows you to pipe the output of a program into Pi-FM-RDS.
+If you use the argument `-audio -`, PiFMX reads audio data on standard input.
+This allows you to pipe the output of a program into PiFMX.
 For instance, this can be used to read MP3 files using Sox:

 ```
 sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./pi_fm_rds -audio -